galaxyproject/ansible-cloudman-image/README.md

 Dependencies
 ------------
 This role leverages Oracle Java on the target system and uses [`smola.java` role][java] for this purpose.
+It also uses [`galaxyprojectdotorg.galaxy-os` role][gos].
-To satisfy this requirement it is necessary to install the required role with the following command (this will download the given role from Ansible Galaxy and place it in `roles` subdirectory) (unfortunately Ansible does not have an option to have this done automatically):
+To satisfy these requirements it is necessary to install the required roles with the following commands (this will download the given roles from Ansible Galaxy and place them in `roles` subdirectory; unfortunately, Ansible does not have an option to have this done automatically):

     $ ansible-galaxy install smola.java -p roles
+    $ ansible-galaxy install galaxyprojectdotorg.galaxy-os -p roles

 Role variables
 --------------